Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

-For the final model selection and uncertainty estimation, we employed a MCMC approach with a $\chi^2$ merit function, similar to our work in \cite{Fritzewski2024b}, to which we refer for details.
-Since we rely on a grid of stellar models with fixed input physics on some aspects (notably the level of envelope mixing, where the low-order modes have dominant probing power), we allow for an overall mismatch between observed and fitted frequencies \citep[see][for an extensive discussion in the case of g~modes]{Aerts2018}.
-In order to encapsulate this theoretical uncertainty caused by the fixed yet uncertain input physics adopted in the model grid, we include an artificially inflated frequency uncertainty of 0.5\,d$^{-1}$.
-This procedure allows us to recognise correspondence between the observed and predicted frequency pattern of the low-order modes and thus encapsulates any systematic frequency shifts between the model predictions and the observed frequency $f_0$ (cf.\, the procedure explained in in Appendix~\ref{sec:findn}).
+For the final model selection and uncertainty estimation, we employed a MCMC approach with a $\chi^2$ merit function, similar to \cite{Fritzewski2024b}, to which we refer for details.
+Since we rely on a grid of stellar models with fixed input physics on some aspects (notably the level of envelope mixing, where the low-order modes have dominant probing power), we allow for an overall mismatch between observed and fitted frequencies \citep[see][for an extensive discussion]{Aerts2018}.
+In order to encapsulate this theoretical uncertainty caused by the fixed yet uncertain input physics adopted in the model grid, we follow the predictions for zonal p-modes by \citet{Aerts2018} in the $\beta\,$Cep mass regime and allow for a typical frequency uncertainty of 0.1\,d$^{-1}$.
+This captures any systematic errors in the predicted frequencies while allowing to recognise the correspondence between the observed and predicted frequency pattern (cf.\, the procedure explained in in Appendix~\ref{sec:findn}).

 The histograms in Fig.~\ref{fig:model_hist} show distributions of the obtained masses, normalised core hydrogen fraction ($X_c'$), age, relative convective core mass, radius, and horizontal versus radial displacement of the dominant mode.
-As expected from the distribution of \bceph{} stars in the HRD in Fig.~\ref{fig:HRD_all}, the number of \bceph{} stars declines with mass, with most \bceph{} stars found in the range $9\leq M_\mathrm{ini}/M_\sun\leq13$.
+As expected from the distribution of \bceph{} stars in the HRD in Fig.~\ref{fig:HRD_all}, the number of \bceph{} stars declines with mass, with most \bceph{} stars found in the range $10\leq M_\mathrm{ini}/M_\sun\leq15$.
+Eight stars could not be modelled because they lie above the upper mass limit of $21.5\,M_\sun$, as shown by the evolutionary tracks in Fig.~\ref{fig:HRD_all}.
 In agreement with Fig.~\ref{fig:HRD_mc}, radial pulsators are mostly found among the lower mass \bceph{} stars.

-The distribution of $X_c'$ shows more structure in particular when focusing on the pulsation degree.
-Radial pulsators are constrained to the central region of the probed core hydrogen fraction, while non-radial pulsators can be found over the whole range.
-Notably the quadrupole pulsators follow a bimodal distribution with a deficiency near $X_c'=0.5$.
-This may be connected to the phenomenon of avoided crossings for such modes in the evolved stages, in line with the findings by \citet{Mazumdar2006} for the evolved $\beta\,$Cep star $\beta\,$CMa.
-The stellar ages do not follow the same distribution but are similarly distributed for all three pulsation degrees.
+The distribution of $X_c'$ shows more structure when focusing on the pulsation degree.
+Overall, the majority of our sample is in their second half of the main-sequence evolution.
+In particular, the small group of radial pulsators are found in the second half of their main sequence evolution, while non-radial pulsators are found over the whole range.